Some Odds-On Favorite Ways to Visit the Homes of Lexington's Four-Legged Stars

 Ashford Stud, near Versailles (859-873-7088), is home to 2000 Derby winner Fusaichi Pegasus as well as 1995 Derby winner Thunder Gulch and will show their majestic stallions by appointment.
 Giant's Causeway, whose stud fee is $100,000, also resides here.
 Like a growing number of stallions, many of Ashford Stud's travel to the Southern hemisphere after the Kentucky breeding season ends, so they may not be at home July through January.

 WinStar Farm encompasses about 1,400 acres of majestic Bluegrass landscape, with divisions for stallions, broodmares, foals and yearlings as well as a racing stable.
 WinStar bred the 2010 Kentucky Derby Winner Super Saver.
 (As of May, he is still out on the racing circuit.)
-Public tours meet at the new Stallion barn and are given Mondays, Wednesdays and Fridays (except holidays and Oaks Day) at 1p.m.
-Please call Amy Nave at (859) 873-1717 to make an appointment, at least 24 hours in advance.
+Public tours meet at the new Stallion barn and are given Mondays, Wednesdays and Fridays (except holidays and Oaks Day) at 1 p.m. by appointment only.
+Please call (859) 297-1328 to make an appointment, at least 24 hours in advance.

 While the following farms may not have a Kentucky Derby winner, they have their own unique history as well as lavish barns and landscaping.